sumitridhal/happy-numbers/README.md

 Let's put these steps into a simple set of instructions, or pseudo code, to evaluate whether or not one number is happy or unhappy:

 1. First, see if our number has more than one digit.
-  a.
+  ..a.
 If yes, split the number into single digits and multiply each digit by itself.
 Then add up the multiplication results into a single sum, or total.
-  b.
+  ..b.
 If no, multiply the number by itself to get a total.
 2. See if the total, from either Step 2 operation, is a number in the list of numbers that indicates it is an unhappy number (4, 16, 37, 58, 89, 145, 42, 20).
-  a.
+  ..a.
 If yes, our initial number is an unhappy number.
 Stop evaluating.
-  b.
+  ..b.
 If no, repeat this multi-digit evaluation process in Step 1 until the result is 1.
 3. When the result is 1, we confirm it is a happy number.

 Notice how we use conditional “if” statements to determine the next step in our process.
 Conditional statements are very common in software programming.